Jue Yao: Career

 Currently, she is on the Board of Trustees of the Hong Kong Jockey Club Music and Dance Fund and serves as a program committee of the Hong Kong Arts Festival.
 She is also a council member of the Shanghai Political Consultative Committee.

 In December 2021, it was reported that Yao was eligible to vote four times in the 2021 Hong Kong legislative election, yielding 0.0366618% of the total voting value (elected seats), which is 7377 times more than the value of an average voter's total voting value.

 In fall 2022, Chief Secretary Eric Chan Kwok-ki announces the “Strive and Rise Programme”, a subsidy scheme aimed to help underprivileged pupils expand their social networks, build communication skills, and plan their finances and careers.
 Jue Yao, along with renowned conductor Yip Wing-sie and Hong Kong Olympic medallists are among the group of mentors in the “Strive and Rise” scheme.

 Yao was selected to perform the violen during the 2024 Lunar New Year fireworks display in Hong Kong, as part of a musical arrangement by Chiu Tsang-hei incorporating multiple genres.

 Instrument

-Jue Yao plays on a 1713 “Lady Ley” Stradivarius violin which has an estimated value of 4 million USD.
+Jue Yao plays on a 1713 “Lady Ley” Stradivarius violin.